appseconnect/docs/_posts/API-Management/Quickstart/2018-09-14-Steps-to-register-url.md

 ## Scenario of Registering URL

-1: If the API Proxy or Webhook is to be executed on cloud, Registering the URL is must in such case.
+1: If the API Proxy or Webhook is to be executed on cloud, Registering the URL is must.

-2: If the user wants to keep its IP Public while running the webhook  from the OP agent.
-The URL is needed to be registered in order to enhance security in the transaction process.
+2: Register URL is for enhancing security purpose

 3: Register URL is needed to be mandatorily done if the user has network issues.
 If not done, then in case of loss of data loss may happen.

 ## Troubleshooting